Bill Buckner's 1986 World Series error: Buckner, the Red Sox, and the Mets beyond 1986

 The Red Sox returned to the postseason in 1988.
 With the club in fourth place midway through the 1988 season at the All-Star break, manager John McNamara was fired and replaced by Joe Morgan on July 15.
 Immediately the club won 12 games in a row, and 19 of 20 overall, to surge to the AL East title in what would be referred to as Morgan Magic.
 But the magic was short-lived, as the team was swept by the Oakland Athletics in the ALCS.
 Ironically, the MVP of that Series was former Red Sox pitcher and Baseball Hall of Fame player Dennis Eckersley, who saved all four wins for Oakland.

 While the 1986 Mets were undeniably strong, they also gained infamy for off-the-field controversy.
 Both Strawberry and Gooden were youngsters who wound up burning out long before their time because of various substance abuse and personal problems.
 Hernandez's cocaine abuse was the subject of persistent rumors even before he joined the Mets, but he publicly acknowledged his addiction in 1985 and made a successful recovery.
 Lenny Dykstra's reputation was recently tainted by allegations of steroid use and gambling problems.

 Instead of putting together a winning dynasty, the problems caused the Mets to soon fall apart.

-Despite Darryl Strawberry's numerous off-the-field mishaps, he remains the Mets' all-time leader in home runs and runs batted in.
+Despite Darryl Strawberry's numerous off-the-field mishaps, he remained the Mets' all-time leader in home runs until 2025 when passed by Pete Alonso.

 This World Series championship by the Mets had a strange twist: Lou Gorman, the general manager of the Red Sox, was vice president, player personnel, of the Mets from 1980 to 1983.
-Working under Mets' GM Frank Cashen, with whom Gorman served with the Orioles, he helped lay the foundation for the Mets' championship.
+Working under Mets GM Frank Cashen, with whom Gorman served with the Orioles, he helped lay the foundation for the Mets' championship.

 References in popular culture

-Charlie Sheen purchased the "Buckner Ball" at auction in 1992 for $93,000, and for a long time, it resided in the collection of songwriter Seth Swirsky, who refers to it as the "Mookie Ball."
+Charlie Sheen purchased the "Buckner Ball" at auction in 1992 for $93,000, and for a long time, it resided in the collection of songwriter Seth Swirsky, who refers to it as the "Mookie Ball".
 The ball was on loan for a time from Swirsky to the Mets to display in their Mets Hall of Fame and Museum, and it was among the most popular artifacts for fans to see.
 On May 3, 2012, Swirsky sold the ball through Heritage Auctions for $418,250.